ookami-kb/storybook_flutter/packages/storybook_flutter/README.md

 By default, each story is wrapped into `MaterialApp`.

 You can override this behavior by providing either `wrapperBuilder` to the `Storybook`.
-You can either use one of the default ones: `materialWrapper` or `cupertinoWrapper`, or provide a fully custom wrapper.
-In the latest case, make sure to use `child` widget that will contain the story.
+You can either use one of the default ones (`materialWrapper`/`cupertinoWrapper`) or provide a fully custom wrapper.
+In the latest case, make sure to use the `child` widget that will contain the story.

 ## Plugins

-Almost all the functionality is provided by plugins, even contents and knobs are plugins (although, they are first-party plugins).
+Almost all the functionality is provided by plugins.
+Even contents and knobs are plugins (although they are first-party plugins).

 Plugins documentation is TBD, but you can take a look at the existing first-party plugins: `ContentsPlugin`, `DeviceFramePlugin`, `KnobsPlugin`,